Project

 One other far fetch possibility is there is something inside the .NET framework performing some kind of lookup, maybe checking if the internet connection is working or something like that.
 Some quick googling has not reveled anything so far.

-Updated by Fred Tacoberger 12 months ago
+Updated by Fred Tacoberger about 1 year ago

 Oh yeah the .NET libs -- that had occurred to me.
 But I really only ever make requests to my web server.
 I then run "plugin" scripts that do all the heavy lifting -- they're the ones that talk to the internet at large (random URLs, youtube, twitter, etc.).
 Also I could see the .NET libs trying to consult some OSCP site or query for Certficate CRL's or something along those lines.
 But then there'd be a corresponding DNS query made, which isn't happening.